 This old fashioned peanut butter fudge recipe is light and creamy, and amazingly simple!
 No one would ever guess that it only requires four ingredients, one pot, and a few minutes of cooking time.

 When I was a little girl, my grandmother’s sister used to make a big batch of peanut butter fudge every year during the holidays.
 From the moment I took my first bite, I was forever changed.

-Every year, I looked forward to visiting my grandma after her fudge had been delivered.
+Every year, I looked forward to visiting my grandma after her annual fudge delivery.
 Since she knew how much I loved it, she always made sure to save several pieces for me.

 I envisioned the peanut butter fudge-making process as being something complex, requiring candy thermometers and special sugars, and perhaps a little bit of fairy dust.
 The fudge seemed like the sort of thing that only great-aunts could make…something that could never be replicated by a mere mortal like me.

 So when I came across this super easy peanut butter fudge recipe in a family cookbook years later, I was shocked to say the least.